rodydavis/flutter_json_widgets/README.md

 This package relies on another package called [freezed](https://pub.dev/packages/freezed) to generate the classes, enums and especially the unions that make it very helpful for parsing.

+While it is possible to match the Flutter SDK api for widget creation in most cases, there are times where this will differ.

+### Named Constructors

+Since the widget class is a sealed union things like `ElevatedButton.icon` will be `ElevatedButtonIcon` instead.

+The class will still map to the correct widget at runtime.

+### Functions

+Since this is JSON ultimatly, then logic will not work here.
+However, there are multiple types of intents that can be used with a class `Callback` and various actions (navigation, messages, empty, ...).

+Also planning on expanding it to include form submission and http requests too.

+### Builder Methods

+Since there is no logic things like `LayoutBuilder` are difficult to achieve.
+The `MaterialApp` has a routes property that you can provide a static map to without depending on context.

 ## Supported Widgets

 There are a lot, and more coming soon.
 List coming soon.